ovh/cds/engine/README.md

 The API component is the core component and is mandatory in every setups.

-To start CDS api, the mandatory dependencies are a [PostgreSQL database](https://www.postgresql.org/), a [Redis Server](https://redis.io/) and a path to the directory containing other CDS binaries, for serious usages you may need other third parties [Read more](https://ovh.github.io/cds/installation/installation.requirements/)
+To start CDS API, the mandatory dependencies are a [PostgreSQL database](https://www.postgresql.org/), a [Redis Server](https://redis.io/) and a path to the directory containing other CDS binaries, for serious usages you may need other third parties [Read more](https://ovh.github.io/cds/installation/installation.requirements/)

 ## Configuration
 There are two ways to set up CDS: